-Dear Neighbor, You live in this area, and you made it to our website, so we don’t need to tell you that hard water is a serious problem.
-Heavy metals and other contaminants in our water not only make ugly stains on the showers but may cause serious short and long-term health issues.
-I live here too, and I understand these issues.
+Dear Neighbor, You live in this area, and as you have reached our website, it’s evident that you are aware of the serious problem of hard water.
+Our water contains heavy metals and other contaminants that not only leave unsightly stains on showers but may also lead to significant short and long-term health issues.
+I live here too, so I understand these concerns firsthand.

 Drinking water is supplied to Tarpon Springs residents by Pinellas County.
 Pinellas County Utilities’ customers receive drinking water from sources managed by the regional water supplier, Tampa Bay Water.